Context

 Practical Ministry Applications

-First, the New Testament concept of mystērion transforms the relationship between hiddenness and revelation.
-The mystery was hidden "for ages and generations" (Colossians 1:26) not because God was withholding information but because the fullness of time had not yet arrived.
+The New Testament concept of mystērion transforms how we understand revelation and proclamation.
+First, it reframes the relationship between hiddenness and disclosure.
+The mystery was hidden "for ages and generations" (Colossians 1:26) not because God was withholding information capriciously but because the fullness of time had not yet arrived.
+God's plan unfolds according to his sovereign timing.
 The revelation of the mystery in Christ is the climax of salvation history, the moment when God's eternal plan is disclosed and enacted.
+This means that Christian proclamation is not about discovering new truths but about announcing what God has already revealed in Christ.

 Implications for Ministry and Credentialing